lescai-teaching/class-bsa-2021/11_biopython-genbank/biopython_genbank_download.md

 If we pass a list to the *id* parameters, this will fetch records corresponding to each of the accession numbers we have passed.

-In order to simplify the inspection of the data, we're fetching some proteins from the protein database instead of nucleotined.
+In order to simplify the inspection of the data, we're fetching some proteins from the protein database instead of nucleotide.

 ```
 protein_list = Entrez.efetch(db="protein", rettype="fasta", retmode="text", id="QRK24690,QRO03507,QRU93410,QRI43434,QRX39425,QRD95445,QRC42505,QRF69711")